Passive solar can plays a powerful role in good design. Ignoring natural light is a tragic—and rookie—mistake for Southern California beach homes.

 Being indoors doesn’t mean missing out on all the health benefits of sunlight—not if you choose a home designer who understands how to work with natural lighting and passive solar energy.

 Exposure to sunlight stimulates our brains to release serotonin, which makes us more content, focused, and productive.
 It also boosts our metabolism and helps us sleep well.
 Sunlight spreads throughout a space better than even the most skillfully-rendered artificial lighting.
 It can make cramped spaces feel open and airy.

-Using Glass In Design
+Passive Solar Tip: Use Glass In Your Design

 Glass transmits up to 80-percent of natural light, but it can also be used to absorb or refract light.
 It’s a highly-versatile material, both eco-friendly and effective at blocking sound.
 Textured or sandblasted glass will let light through, while preventing glare and maintaining privacy.

 - Use glass to separate interior spaces, such as a spa from the rest of the bathroom, a dining area from a living area, or walk-in wine storage from a bar area.

 - Use glass walls above eye level or transoms to transfer light while maintaining privacy.

 - Use glass for banisters, staircases, and even stairs.